 The downfall of off-site vault storage is cost.
 If you’re going to have an open tape storage on a rack, meaning you’re adding data to them regularly, that’s one cost.
 If you want to simply to have the tapes remain in the steel case to be shipped to you whenever you need them, that’s a different cost, which usually is cheaper.
 If you need to recover something off your tape, the vault tape storage company will charge you to either pull out the specific tape or bring the entire case to your business.
 Keep in mind, these costs will also depend on the amount of storage you’re using and how much space your tapes take up at the vault tape storage facility.

 The threat of national disasters and hackers are scary thoughts to business owners.
 Now, more than ever, it important to think seriously about how you safeguard your business’s data and credit.
 People have lost everything because they were not prepared.
-Don’t let this happen to you—be ready for whatever comes your way.
+Don’t let this happen to you—be ready for whatever comes your way with these low cost ideas.